jjones203/architecture_kata/solution/adr/03-virtual-no-location.md

 - Lower barrier of entry for users

 ### Cons
-- Users cannot use the web browser to initiate in-person interac
+- Users cannot use the web browser to initiate in-person interactions